lwang-astro/PeTar/README.md

 More detail of the algorithms are described in Wang et al. (2020; arXiv: https://arxiv.org/abs/2006.16560).
 The Doxygen documentation for developers is under preparation.

+The main body of PeTar is written in c++ language.
+The external modules can have different programme languages.
+The data analysis tool is written in Python3.
+Users need the basic knowledge of Python to access the simulation data.
+Especially, it is recommended to learn how to use the Python modules `numpy`, `dict` and `matplotlib`, which cover the most functions to read, process and plot data.

 ## Content:
 - [Install](#install)
     - [Dependence](#dependence)